philipphager/clax/README.md

-# CLAX - Click Models for the Neural Age
+# CLAX: Fast and Flexible Neural Click Models in JAX